Is this service safe and legitimate?

 How long will it take for my prescription to arrive?

-Each prescription is hand signed by one of our doctors in London, so it can take up to 2-3 working days to reach Ireland, depending on the time of year.
+Each prescription is hand signed by one of our clinicians in London, so it can take up to 7 working days to reach Ireland, depending on the time of year.
 Please be aware of potential postal delays, particularly if you are ordering time-sensitive medicine such as the contraceptive pill.

 I have lost my prescription, can you issue another script?